jkarafotis/Certifications/Study.md

     I use this to set uop my desktop at home and instantly connect my speakers and HDMI easily with one connection
 - Port Replicator
     Similar to as docking station but does not commonly have a expansion card option and usually connects via USB

+# Cellular Standards 1.4 #

+- Cellular Networks
+    Seperates land into 'cells' where antenna cover a cell with certain frequencies

+    some of the original networks were 2G networks and they consisted of 2 global standards

+    These networks were good for trasmitting voice communication but had very limmited ability to send data over these networks.
+They were originally circuit switch networks and needed to be upgraded for data connectivity.
+- GSM (global system for mobile communications)
+    This included about %90 of the marked and was originally an EU standard with worldwide coverage

+    Used by AT&T and T-Mobile in the USA and allowed you to move you SIM card (Subscriber Identity Module) from phone to phone

+    Originally GSM standard used multiplexing which is where everyone got their own little slice of time
+- CDSM (Code Division Multiple Access)
+    Everyone communicates at the same time

+    Each call uses a diffrent code

+    The codes were used to filter each call on the receiving side

+    Mainly used by Verison and Sprint but not much adoption worldwide
+- 3G Technology
+    introduced in 1998 and allowed for much more capabilities of data transfer speed (ususally several megabits per second)

+    Bandwith improvments allowed for new functionality like GPS, mobile television and video on demand
+- 4G and LTE
+    Long term Evolution (LTE) is a 4G technology

+    Converged standards from GSM and CDMA providers

+    Is based on GSM and EDGE (Enhanced Data Rates for GSM Evolution)

+    standard supports download rates of 150 Mbits/s

+    LTE Advanced (LTE-A) was found in some areas allowing for double the download rates hitting up to 300 Mbits/s with best connection
+- 5G
+    Fith Generation of cellulat networking and was launced in 2020

+    Signigficant performance improvements including the abiity to one day have 5G performing at 10 gigabits per second and can currently work at about 100-900 Mbits/s

+    Significant IoT (Internet of Things) impact if bandwith becones less of a problem allowing for greater data transfer from these devices which can help identify and monitor notification or allow additionl cloud processing
+- Updates
+    Many of the updates for these celuular standars happen withing the software of the device itself

+    PRL Updates (Preferred Roaming List) allows for you device to identify specific towers that you device will regulary connect to

+    If you see a OTA update (Over the air) it may hve to due with an update to your Roaming list to ensure the propper expected connection to towers
+- Hotspots
+    On some mobile phones you can merge your Celluar network into a 802.11 network

+    This effectively turns your phone into a cellular router allowing for any device using 802.11 can connect to your pone to use the internet